Deutsche Reichsbahn: Rebuilding after 1945

 German railways were heavily bombed by Allied RAF and USAAF bombers.
 Marshalling yards, bridges, repair shops, and service facilities were all destroyed.
 Fighter-bombers targeted locomotives and bombed them.
-As a result, trains were at a stand still in the Spring of 1945.
-The cities of Hamburg, Munich, Nuremberg, Frankfort, Dusseldorf, Berlin, Leipzig, Dresden and others were affected.
+As a result, trains were at a standstill in the spring of 1945.
+The cities of Hamburg, Munich, Nuremberg, Frankfurt, Dusseldorf, Berlin, Leipzig, Dresden and others were affected.
 Stations were completely destroyed and wagons and carriage set on fire and destroyed.
 Bomb craters and blast seriously damaged the permanent way or rail track.
 The Allied forces of Occupation were put in charge and instantly had myriad problems regarding food, lack of housing, fuel, displaced persons and people on the move.